Chief of Police

 - Drug enforcement officers assigned to SLANT

 The men and women of the Freeport Police Department are committed to providing efficient, professional police services to the citizens of Freeport, and are dedicated to promoting a partnership between the community and law enforcement that maximizes the strengths each has to offer in a concerted effort to reduce crime and minimize public safety risks.

 The Freeport Police Department encourages members of our community to become involved in our efforts to prevent crime and resolve issues or problems of concern.
 Everyone plays an important part in helping to make our city safe, beautiful, and a great place to live, work, and play.
-If you have a tip, please contact the Freeport Police Department, Stateline Area Crime Stoppers, or Crime Stop of Stephenson County.
+If you have a tip, please contact the Freeport Police Department or Stateline Area Crime Stoppers.

 Thank you for your support of the Freeport Police Department.
 Without the commitment and partnership of our citizens, we would be ineffective in our mission